dgaur/building-your-own-os/bibliography.md

 + Windows
 	+ Inside Windows NT.
 Doesn't discuss all of the low-level details, but still a good description of the NT architecture.
 Too much discussion/examples using kernel debugger to examine real system.
 Includes specific numbers for scheduling quanta, memory/pool sizes, etc.
 	+ The NT Insider.
 Available as periodic journal as well as online at <http://osronline.com>.
 Articles geared more towards Windows drivers than kernel development, but still some good topics + discussion here.
 Includes discussion of various kernel features, etc.
-+ L3/L4 papers
++ L3/L4
 	+ "Toward Real Microkernels"
-	+ Especially: "On uKernel Construction" and "Improving IPC by Kernel Design"
+	+ "On uKernel Construction"
+	+ "Improving IPC by Kernel Design"
 	+ All by Jochen Liedtke.
-These last two papers should be mandatory reading if you're building a microkernel.
-These are all quite good.
+These are all quite good, but these last two papers in particular should be mandatory reading if you're building a microkernel.
 Discussion of core/minimal set of micro-kernel features.
 Specific discussion and ideas about implementation.
 Not well known, perhaps, but the L4 kernels are/were probably the best proof that micro-kernels need not be slower than monolithic kernels.
 + Other Unixen
 	+ Lion's Commentary on UNIX.
 	+ Design and Implementation of the 4.4 BSD Operating System by Marshall Kirk McKusick, Keith Bostic, Micahel J. Karels and John S. Quarterman